MedVisBonn/bonndit/README.rst

 ..
 [Gruen23] Johannes Grün, Samuel Gröschel, Thomas Schultz: Spatially Regularized Low-Rank Tensor Approximation for Accurate and Fast Tractography.
 In NeuroImage 271:120004, 2023

+The learned low-rank approximation method was first implemented in :code:`fast-track` and introduced in

+..
+[Gruen24] Johannes Grün, Thomas Schultz: Learning Low-Rank Tensor Approximation for GPU-based Tractography.
+In proceedings: CDMRI, 2024

 The use of quadratic cone programming to make the kurtosis fit more stable which is implemented in :code:`kurtosis` has been explained in the methods section of